suyash-29/ecommerce-dashboard/README.md

 Welcome to the README for the Dashboard of your E-Commerce Store.
 This dashboard is a powerful and versatile admin panel that serves as a Content Management System (CMS), Admin interface, and API generator for managing multiple vendors and stores.
 Whether you're running a "Shoe store," a "Laptop store," a "Suit store," or any other e-commerce business, this dashboard is your all-in-one solution.

 ## Deployed Website
-Visit our E-Commerce dshboard at [Store-link](https://ecommerce-dashboard-dun.vercel.app/).
+Visit our E-Commerce dahboard at [dashboard-link](https://ecommerce-dashboard-dun.vercel.app/).

 ## Table of Contents